BEST : A decision tree algorithm that handles missing values: Experiments : Simulated data sets

 \subsection{MAR : Missingness depends on the response}

 According to Ding et al. \cite{Ding10}, the relationship between the missing pattern and the response variable has a great effect on the results obtained from different missing value treatments.
-The relation between the predictor with missing value and the response is also important since the less correlated they are the more information we relatively gain from analysing the missing pattern.

 In this simulation, one of the predictors is randomly selected, let us say $X_j$, every iteration and the censoring process is then applied.
-The censoring process goes as follows; one of the four response labels is randomly selected, and $X_j$ is missing for all observation with that selected label.
-Table \ref{MARY1} contains the results when $X_j$ is continuous and table \ref{MARY2} when $X_j$ is categorical.
-In this experiment we have used a dummy variable as the \textit{gating variable} for the BEST algorithm.
+The censoring process goes as follows; one of the eight response labels is randomly selected, and $X_j$ is missing for all observations with that selected label.
+In this experiment we have used a dummy variable as the gating variable for the BEST algorithm.
+This procedure will be repeated 100 times for this experiment.

-In this scenario, the missing pattern is actually a variable with predictive power and therefore, models like BEST and SC shine as they utilize the fact that there is missing values instead of trying to impute them.
-BEST and SC approaches have similar results and their performances is way higher than any other techniques except SVI which will be discussed next.
-It seems like using a variable strictly to represent the missing pattern grants BEST the ability to utilize this new predictor with fewer observation as BEST outperforms any other techniques in the small training size simulations.
-The SC approach seems to have better performances on larger data sets as it can utilize the missing pattern like BEST without restricting itself to a pre-specified partitioning order.
-Finally, it is interesting to notice the high performances of the simple single value imputation.
-Our experiments revealed that when the predictor containing missing value is continuous, replacing missing values with the mean actually behave like the separate class approach because only the missing values will exactly take the value of the mean.
-If the predictor with missing value is categorical, replacing missing values with the mode will make the observation with missing value undistinguishable from observations that truly belong to that class which explains why SVI is less competitive in table \ref{MARY2}.
+In this experiment, the missing pattern is actually a variable with predictive power and therefore, models like BEST and SC shine as they utilize the fact that there is missing values instead of trying to impute them.
+BEST and SC approaches have similar results and their performances is higher than any other techniques.

+It is interesting to notice the high performances of the simple single value imputation in some cases.
+Our experiments revealed that when the predictor containing missing value is continuous, replacing missing values with the mean is equivalent to creating a separate class because only the missing values will exactly take the value of the mean.
+If the predictor with missing value is categorical, replacing missing values with the mode will make the observation with missing value undistinguishable from observations that truly belong to that class which leads to the poor results.

+Next, we want to understand the impact of the indicator gating variable on the success of BEST.
+To do so, we added the indicator variable to the data set and we applied the various missing value techniques as well.